SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 As stated in the section 3.2 of the paper, the client must use the latest TLT to contact with the tractservers, and as the tractserver T1 has a rather stale TLT, they can not share data as the TLTs does not match.
 Thus this TLT-base mechanism can prevent this from happening.

+## Lecture 5

+#### Question:

+Paxos Made Simple Suppose that the acceptors are A, B, and C. A and B are also proposers.
+How does Paxos ensure that the following sequence of events can't happen?
+What actually happens, and which value is ultimately chosen?

+A sends prepare requests with proposal number 1, and gets responses from A, B, and C.
+A sends accept(1, "foo") to A and C and gets responses from both.
+Because a majority accepted, A thinks that "foo" has been chosen.
+However, A crashes before sending an accept to B.
+B sends prepare messages with proposal number 2, and gets responses from B and C.
+B sends accept(2, "bar") messages to B and C and gets responses from both, so B thinks that "bar" has been chosen.